 You can’t talk about customer support without bringing up Zendesk.
 It’s a giant in the industry for a reason, offering a powerful platform that can manage support across just about any channel imaginable.

-Pricing: Billed per agent, per month, with AI features typically costing extra.
+Pricing: Billed per agent, per month, with AI features available through tiered plans.

-Best for: Large companies that want a single platform to do everything and have the budget and team to manage its complexity.
+Best for: Large companies that want a single platform to do everything and have the budget and team to manage its comprehensive capabilities.

-3. Freshdesk: Best automated ticketing system for SMBs looking for a unified platform
+3. Freshdesk: Best system for SMBs looking for a unified platform

 Freshdesk is another big name in the helpdesk world, known for its clean, user-friendly design.
-It bundles together tools for ticketing, self-service, and reporting, making it a great starting point for many teams.
+It bundles together tools for ticketing, self-service, and reporting, making it a great starting point for many teams looking for a reliable ecosystem.

-Pricing: Billed per agent, per month, with different pricing tiers for more features.
+Pricing: Billed per agent, per month, with different pricing tiers to match your specific feature needs.

-Best for: Small to mid-sized businesses that want a straightforward, all-in-one helpdesk that’s easy to get up and running.
+Best for: Small to mid-sized businesses that want a straightforward, all-in-one helpdesk that’s easy to get up and running while remaining powerful as they grow.

 Coming from Atlassian, Jira Service Management is the default choice for IT teams.
 It connects perfectly with Jira Software, which is a huge benefit for companies where support and development teams need to collaborate closely on bugs and incidents.

-It’s designed specifically for IT service management (ITSM) workflows and has deep connections to the whole Atlassian ecosystem.
-However, it can feel clunky and over-engineered for regular customer-facing support, and its AI features are often only available on the most expensive plans.
+It's designed specifically for IT service management (ITSM) workflows and has deep connections to the whole Atlassian ecosystem.
+As a comprehensive platform, its advanced AI features are designed to provide enterprise-grade power for teams that need robust automation.
 Jira users can benefit from eesel AI’s flexibility, since it can automate both internal IT requests and external customer support tickets.
 Plus, it can learn from knowledge sources beyond just Confluence, giving it a much wider range of expertise.

-Pricing: Billed per agent, per month, with advanced AI features locked into higher-priced tiers.
+Pricing: Billed per agent, per month, with advanced AI features available in higher-priced tiers.

 Best for: IT, Ops, and engineering teams that need a dedicated ITSM tool and already operate within the Atlassian world.

-Gorgias is a helpdesk built from the ground up for one thing: e-commerce.
-It has fantastic integrations with platforms like Shopify, BigCommerce, and Magento, which is its biggest draw.
+Gorgias is a mature, high-performance helpdesk built specifically for e-commerce.
+It features world-class integrations with platforms like Shopify, BigCommerce, and Magento, providing a seamless experience for growing brands.

-Best for: E-commerce stores on platforms like Shopify that need a helpdesk deeply connected to their sales data.
+Best for: E-commerce stores on platforms like Shopify that want a powerful, industry-leading helpdesk deeply connected to their sales data.

 How to choose the right automated ticketing system